matchaxmoxie/matchaxmoxie/README.md

 # Jade's Journal of AI Research, Strategy & Social Design

-**A Journal of My Programming Journey**
+**A Journal of Agentic AI Development**

-This portfolio is structured as a journal documenting the projects I built and what I learned.
-It shows how I use basic programming concepts like lists, loops, functions, and user input to build things that work, informed by research I've read about how people use technology.
+This portfolio is structured as a journal documenting my work building agentic AI systems that operate autonomously and make decisions in real-time.
+It shows how I deploy agents across healthcare, education, nonprofit, and small business contexts, designing systems that process data continuously, adapt to changing conditions, and maintain human oversight—creating solutions that help people while operating within defined boundaries.

-**Why this format?** I wanted to keep track of my projects and show how I use fundamental programming concepts.
-This journal shows exactly what I built, how I built it, what programming concepts I used, and the research principles that inform my design decisions.
+**Why this format?** I wanted to document how I apply research frameworks to bridge human psychology and AI systems, designing agents that enhance rather than replace human capabilities.
+This journal shows exactly what I built, how I built it, and the research principles that inform my design decisions.

 **Structure:** The journal is organized into chapters, each accessible through consistent navigation across all pages.
 All pages are hosted on Google Sites and fully linked together.